Reservoir Computing Approach to Quantum State Measurement: A Kerr Network Reservoir Computer

-We propose a Kerr RC implemented by a network of coupled Josephson Parametric Oscillators (JPOs).
+The Kerr network reservoir we propose may be implemented in a superconducting circuit platform via a network of coupled Josephson Parametric Oscillators (JPOs).
 These JPOs can be either single Josephson junctions or composite elements such as Superconducting Nonlinear Asymmetric Inductive eLements (SNAILs) \cite{Frattini2017}.
 The recurrent connections can be flexibly generated by coupling the JPOs to a common electromagnetic resonator mode.
-Variants of such networks have been considered as hardware for superconducting quantum annealers \cite{puri2017quantum,nigg2017robust,onodera2020quantum} and for stabilization of multi-qubit entanglement \cite{aron_photon-mediated_2016,kimchi-schwartz_stabilizing_2016}.
+Variants of such networks have been considered as hardware for superconducting quantum annealers \cite{Puri2017,Nigg2017,Onodera2020} and for stabilization of multi-qubit entanglement \cite{Aron2016,Kimchi-Schwartz2016}.
 Such an RC then could be integrated with the QS to be measured, sharing a cryogenic environment.
-For the present work we require that the JPOs are in the weakly non-linear regime, that their scale of non-linearity is much smaller than their dissipation.
+For the present work we require that the JPOs are in the weakly nonlinear regime, that their scale of nonlinearity is much smaller than their dissipation.
 This is the regime of Josephson parametric amplifiers \cite{Roy2016}.
+Another particularly interesting platform to realize this hardware RC is an optical Kerr network, which would then be well-suited to the readout of optical QSs.
+An important advantage of either of these implementations of Fig.~\ref{fig:scheme} is that the RCs will operate at the timescales of the measured quantum system, faster than conventional FPGA-based electronics and potentially allowing for real-time analog processing.